About Communications Commission

 The commission has the Chairman, which is elected by the Commission through the secret ballot by the majority for three years and for the one term only.

 Since the 19th of May, 2017 the Chairman of the Commission is Kakhi Bekauri.
-Members of the Commission are the following: Vakhtang Abashidze, Natia Kukuladze and Ekaterine Imedadze.
+Members of the Commission are the following: Vakhtang Abashidze, Natia Kukuladze, Ekaterine Imedadze and Ivane Makharadze.
 Commission consists of 13 structural units; the Commission has the consumer interest public defender and it Service.

 According to the regulations, the Commission is the Legal Entity of Public Law, the standing independent state agency.
 The Commission is accountable to the President, the Government, and the Parliament and submits its annual report to all three branches of the Government.
 The Commission is not subject to any state authority and is not financed from the state budget.
 The source of the revenue of the Commission is the regulation fee paid by the authorized and licensed persons in the electronic communications and broadcasting field which is the 0.75% of the total annual income of authorized and licensed persons in the electronic communications field and the 0.5% of the total annual income of authorized and licensed persons in the broadcasting field.